AtanasovAtanas/interactive-content/EN/10-Methods/05-Returning-Values-From-Methods.md

 [slide]
 # The Return Statement

-The `return` keyword finished the execution of a method, and can be used to return a value from a method.
+The `return` keyword finishes the execution of a method, and can be used to return a value from a method.

 ```java live no-template
 public class MyClass {